-Table 1 Showing the Means, SD, 't' Value and Level of Significance of 200 Male and 450 Female Prospective Teachers on Emotional Maturity
+Table 1 Showing the Means, sd, 't' Value and Level of Significance of 200 Male and 450 Female Students on Emotional Maturity teachers about gender.
+Thus, our hypothesis that "There is no significant difference in the emotional maturity of prospective teachers about gender" is accepted at 0.05 level of significance.

-Variable Male Female 't' Value Significance at Mean S.D Mean S.D t value 0.05 Level Emotional Maturity 152.88 24.35 151.94 29.02 0.67 NS difference in emotional maturity of prospective teachers about gender.
-Thus, our hypothesis that "There is no significant difference in emotional maturity of prospective teachers about gender" is accepted at 0.05 level of significance.
+Variable Male Female 't' Value Significance at variable Mean S.D Mean S.D t value 0.05 Level Emotional Maturity 152.88 24.35 151.94 29.02 0.67 NS